Numerical calculation of the $k$-space second Chern number in four dimensions: Results in the 4D Dirac model

-Based on the comparative analysis, we conclude that Method III is the most robust approach for characterizing topological phases, particularly near critical boundaries.
-However, it is essential to note a specific limitation: once the precision reaches the $10^{-3}$ threshold, the rate of convergence towards the exact theoretical value slows down significantly.
+Based on the above results, we conclude that Method III is the most efficient approach to calculate the $k$-space $C_2$ between the three methods.
+However, it is essential to point out a specific limitation of Method III: once the precision reaches the $10^{-3}$ threshold, the rate of convergence towards the exact theoretical value slows down.

-This result is due to our adaptive strategy, which concentrates grid points near the singularities.
-While this effectively captures the sharp peaks near the transition, it uses fewer points in regions where the Berry curvature is smooth, leading to minor errors there.
-Despite this, Method III remains the best choice for mapping the phase diagram, as the precision is sufficient to determine the topological invariants.
+This phenomenon is attributed to the adaptive strategy, which concentrates a higher density of grid points around the singularities of the Berry curvature.
+This strategy captures the singularities of the Berry curvature near topological phase transition points.
+However, it uses fewer points in regions where the Berry curvature is smooth, leading to minor errors there.
+Despite this, Method III remains the best choice for the calculation of the $k$-space $C_2$, as the precision is enough to determine the topological boundary.

+Moreover, we note that the adaptive refinement scheme carries a potential risk of missing extremely narrow peaks that fall between initial sampling points.
+However, this issue can be reduced by choosing a sufficiently large number of initial grid points.
+In our implementation, the algorithm starts with $8^4$ initial hypercubes.
+This initial resolution has been demonstrated to be sufficient to capture all sharp Berry curvature peaks for both the 4D Dirac system and the 4D quantum Hall system studied in this work.